padrino/blog-tutorial/README.md

 Feel free to download this application or simply browse the source as a great way to get familiar with Padrino!

+The theme comes from the blog template under <https://dansup.github.io/bulma-templates/>.

 # Installation

 ```